apache/arrow/docs/source/format/Columnar.rst

       |------------|------------|------------|-------------|
       | length     | prefix     | buf. index | offset      |

+In both the long and short string cases, the first four bytes encode the length of the string and can be used to determine how the rest of the view should be interpreted.

+In the short string case the string's bytes are inlined- stored inside the view itself, in the twelve bytes which follow the length.

-For the long string case, the buffer index indicates which character buffer stores the characters and the offset indicates where in that buffer the characters begin.
-All integers (length, buffer index, and offset) are unsigned.
+In the long string case, a buffer index indicates which character buffer stores the characters and an offset indicates where in that buffer the characters begin.
+Buffer index 0 refers to the first character buffer, IE the first buffer **after** the validity buffer and the views buffer.
 The half-open range ``[offset, offset + length)`` must be entirely contained within the indicated buffer.
+A copy of the first four bytes of the string is stored inline in the prefix, after the length.
+This prefix enables a profitable fast path for string comparisons, which are frequently determined within the first four bytes.

 Views must be aligned to an 8-byte boundary.
 This restriction enables more efficient interoperation with systems where the index and offset are replaced by a raw pointer.
+All integers (length, buffer index, and offset) are unsigned for compatibility with engines which already implement these views.
 This layout is adapted from TU Munich's `UmbraDB`_.

 .. _variable-size-list-layout: